Onehunga: Transport

-Onehunga Line rail services carry passengers between Onehunga railway station and central Auckland's Britomart Transport Centre along the Onehunga Branch line to a junction with the main line at Penrose station.
+Onehunga Line rail services carry passengers between Onehunga railway station and Newmarket station along the Onehunga Branch line to a junction with the main line at Penrose station.
 The Campaign for Better Transport campaigned to have the line extended south from Onehunga across the SH20 Manukau Harbour second crossing bridge to Auckland Airport.
 Former Auckland Mayor Len Brown also campaigned for this Auckland Airport Line, though it will likely only be developed after the City Rail Link is completed.

 Electric services began running between Britomart and Onehunga on 28 April 2014.

-Queen St, named after Queen Victoria, led onto the 1920s Māngere Bridge and thence to the suburb of the same name.
+Queen St, named in honour of Queen Victoria, led onto the 1920s Māngere Bridge and thence to the suburb of the same name.
 This was one of the main land routes south out of Auckland and the usual route to the airport until the motorway and regional road system in the 1970s diverted the through traffic away from the Onehunga and Mangere Bridge.

 In 1973, Queen St was closed to through traffic, and on 2 April 1973 was renamed Onehunga Mall and reopened as a pedestrian shopping precinct.
 In 1996, Onehunga Mall was reopened to traffic.

 Until 1956, a tram line ran all the way from the Auckland CBD to Onehunga.

-In 2021 there was a push by the Maungakiekie-Tāmaki Local Board to establish low traffic neighbourhoods keeping through-traffic on the main roads.
-It adds temporary traffic filtering and interim pocket parks to a residential area of Onehunga, in order to redirect traffic to the arterials, and create quieter local streets.
-The trail was stop in May 2021 after serious concerns to public safety after vandalism and disruption at the project site form local residents that felt the disruption to traffic was intolerable.